openshift/microshift/docs/howto_config.md

 ## Manifest Example

-The example demonstrates automatic deployment of an `nginx` container using `kustomize` manifests in the `/etc/microshift/manifests` directory.
+The example demonstrates automatic deployment of a `busybox` container using `kustomize` manifests in the `/etc/microshift/manifests` directory.

 Run the following command to create the manifest files.